b-wave/VP2_TFT-Weather-Receiver/README.md

 ![VP2_TFT-Weather-Receiver](https://github.com/b-wave/VP2_TFT-Weather-Receiver/blob/master/Docs/20200610_172159.jpg)
 Display in action - Front view

-Because i used a low cost Motieno, it ran out of memory so this version can display mainly only the data received from the Davis Vantage Vu ISS.
+Because i used a low cost Motieno, https://lowpowerlab.com/ it ran out of memory so this version can display mainly only the data received from the Davis Vantage Vu ISS.
 With some derived info like,  max and mins, rain, and cool TFT wind compass displays.

-Curently, this version does not  add the internal data to make a complete TFT console replacement for display of all weather parameters.
+Curently, this project version does not  add the internal data to make a complete TFT console replacement for display of all weather parameters.
 I had to remove indoor temp, humidity and barometric pressure to make a usable replacement.